-At Revelstoke Dental Centre in Revelstoke, BC, we believe in preventive care for optimal oral care.
+At Revelstoke Dental Centre in Revelstoke, BC, we believe in preventive care for optimal oral health.
 This is why we provide a strong preventive oral hygiene program, that incorporates dental cleanings and fluoride treatments.

 Proper diet and plaque control will help preserve your teeth for your life.
 Not only is your diet important to your general health, it is also important to your dental health.
 If you do not eat a balanced diet, you are more likely to get tooth decay and gum disease.